 I’m quickly going to show you how to integrate Coinbase Commerce with Django.

-There won’t be any bullshit and I will assume you have a basic knowledge of Django.
+I will assume you have a basic knowledge of Django.
 I won’t cover any front-end thing.

 We’ll do it in two parts :